monir-code/Compiler-Construction-Lab-Tasks/README.md

 ####################

 The Solutions of the major tasks given by course teacher in Compiler construction Lab.
-The tasks were done under the supervision of Mr Mehedi Hasan Nahid (Lecturer, Dep`t of CSE, SUST) To visit sir`s website: https://sites.google.com/view/mhn-sust/my-courses/cse439-cse440-compiler-jan-jun-18
+The tasks were done under the supervision of Md Mehedi Hasan Nahid (Lecturer, Dep`t of CSE, SUST) To visit sir`s website: https://sites.google.com/view/mhn-sust/my-courses/cse439-cse440-compiler-jan-jun-18